adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 **How do we know if a function is a coroutine?**
 **We cannot**.
 Not from its signature at least.
 Only if its *body* uses any of the special keywords/operator can we determine if it is a coroutine (unless [[P1485R0] Better keywords for the Coroutines TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1485r0.html) has its way and we would need to decorate the function declaration with *a new context sensitive keyword `async`* and also maybe drop the ugly `co_` keyword prefixes, we'll see - probably not for C++20).

 There is a lot to say about C++20 coroutines and this blog post will only scratch the surface of the capabilities of this amazing new feature.
 So see it as an incentive to learn more.
 We will only look at coroutines from the narrow view of creating (synchronous) Generators or Ranges from the *users* perspective (as opposed to compiler writers or library implementors).
-Practically this means we'll only focus on using the `co_yield` keyword.
+Practically, this means we'll only focus on using the `co_yield` keyword.

 #### Show Me Some Code Already!